 Again, for me, it was going to the Art Shop, but obviously it’s going to be something different for you.

 James Franco took an acting class to impress a girl.

 How will your story begin?

-Welcome to my blog!
+Welcome to posts from my journal.
 I am a Textile Artist from Australia who loves the very tasteful use of colour and print!

 I plan to write content here that is meaningful to me and compliments my lifestyle of mindful, passionate living.
 I look forward to sharing many of my thoughts with you all.